microsoft/botbuilder-js/libraries/botbuilder-dialogs/README.md

 Then, create one or more dialogs and add them to the DialogSet.
 Use the WaterfallDialog class to construct dialogs defined by a series of functions for sending and receiving input that will be executed in order.

-More sophisticated multi-dialog sets can be created using the `ComponentDialog` class, which has many of the capabilities of a DialogSet, but behaves and can be called like a single dialog.
+More sophisticated multi-dialog sets can be created using the `ComponentDialog` class, which contains a DialogSet, is itself also a dialog that can be triggered like any other.
+By building on top ComponentDialog, developer can bundle multiple dialogs into a single unit which can then be packaged, distributed and reused.

 ```
 // Set up a storage system that will capture the conversation state.